Pride and Prejudice: Literature

-Sandra Lerner's sequel to Pride and Prejudice, Second Impressions, develops the story and imagined what might have happened to the original novel's characters.
-It is written in the style of Austen after extensive research into the period and language and published in 2011 under the pen name of Ava Farmer.

 Jo Baker's bestselling 2013 novel Longbourn imagines the lives of the servants of Pride and Prejudice.
-A cinematic adaptation of Longbourn was due to start filming in late 2018, directed by Sharon Maguire, who also directed Bridget Jones's Diary and Bridget Jones's Baby, screenplay by Jessica Swale, produced by Random House Films and StudioCanal.
 The novel was also adapted for radio, appearing on BBC Radio 4's Book at Bedtime, abridged by Sara Davies and read by Sophie Thompson.
-It was first broadcast in May 2014; and again on Radio 4 Extra in September 2018.
+It was first broadcast in May 2014 and again on Radio 4 Extra in September 2018.

-In the novel Eligible, Curtis Sittenfeld sets the characters of Pride and Prejudice in modern-day Cincinnati, where the Bennet parents, erstwhile Cincinnati social climbers, have fallen on hard times.
-Elizabeth, a successful and independent New York journalist, and her single older sister Jane must intervene to salvage the family's financial situation and get their unemployed adult sisters to move out of the house and onward in life.
-In the process they encounter Chip Bingley, a young doctor and reluctant reality TV celebrity, and his medical school classmate, Fitzwilliam Darcy, a cynical neurosurgeon.
+In the novel Eligible (published in 2016), Curtis Sittenfeld sets the characters of Pride and Prejudice in modern-day Cincinnati, where the Bennet parents, erstwhile Cincinnati social climbers, have fallen on hard times.
+Elizabeth is a successful and independent New York journalist, while Fitzwilliam Darcy is a cynical neurosurgeon.

 Pride and Prejudice has also inspired works of scientific writing.
 In 2010, scientists named a pheromone identified in male mouse urine darcin, after Mr Darcy, because it strongly attracted females.
 In 2016, a scientific paper published in the Journal of Inherited Metabolic Disease speculated that Mrs Bennet may have been a carrier of a rare genetic disease, explaining why the Bennets didn't have any sons, and why some of the Bennet sisters are so silly.

 In summer 2014, Udon Entertainment's Manga Classics line published a manga adaptation of Pride and Prejudice.

+In 2020, Janice Hadlow released a novel entitled The Other Bennet Sister, which follows the life of Mary Bennet, the middle Bennet sister.
+The novel was later adapted into a television show of the same name, which premiered in March 2026 on BBC One.